Xyclade/MachineLearning/Readme.md

 Additionally, the dataset grows over time, so we should keep on updating our model with the new data to make the predictions more accurate.
 How to do this however, depends on the size and mutation rate of your data.

 #Practical examples
 In this section we present you a set of machine learning algorithms in a practical setting.
 The idea of these examples is to get you started with machine learning algorithms without an in depth explanation of the underlying algorithms.
-We focus purely on the functional aspect of there algorithms, how you can verify your implementation and finally try to make you aware of [common pitfalls](#common-pitfalls).
+We focus purely on the functional aspect of these algorithms, how you can verify your implementation and finally try to make you aware of [common pitfalls](#common-pitfalls).

 The following examples are available: